cr3a7ure/gira/README.md

 not the task that would be turned to commit.
 Conventional commits are a great way to track **DONE** issues.

-Propose:
+>Propose:

-- Embrace conventions of conventional commits on naming things, such as the tasks need to be done ( feature/chore/fix ).
+>- Embrace conventions of conventional commits on naming things, such as the tasks need to be done ( feature/chore/fix ).
-- Populate the commit message of a **DONE** task with its description.
+>- Populate the commit message of a **DONE** task with its description.

 The use of conventional commits is proposed too.
 Maybe add some automations, such as create a branch directly from the `STATUS.md` file.